-As noted above and in the statement of activities, the cost of all governmental activities during the fiscal year ended September 30, 2017 was \$480,562.
+As noted above and in the statement of activities, the cost of all governmental activities during the fiscal year ended September 30, 2019 was \$362,838.
 The costs of the District's activities were primarily funded by program revenues.
+Program revenues, comprised primarily of assessments, decreased during the fiscal year as a result of prepayment revenue in the prior year and not in the current year.
+In total, expenses decreased as there were no cost of issuance costs in the current year.